Klobuchar ate her salad with a comb, report says

 Breaking News Emails

-Sen. Amy Klobuchar, D-Minn., is facing additional allegations of abusing her staff after a report on Friday said the presidential candidate of berated an aide for forgetting to bring utensils — forcing her to eat a salad with a comb.
+Sen. Amy Klobuchar, D-Minn., is facing additional allegations of abusing her staff after a report Friday said the presidential candidate berated an aide for forgetting to bring utensils — forcing the lawmaker to eat a salad with a comb.

 The episode happened in 2008 while the lawmaker was traveling with aides to South Carolina and a staffer bought a salad for Klobuchar while carrying bags through the airport, The New York Times reported.